-It did get fewer visitors in 2018 than it did the year before, just like Barcelona as we mentioned above.
+It did get fewer visitors in 2018 than it did the year before, just like Barcelona.
+It’s hard to find a reason for this trend.
 But perhaps Milan will bounce right back again.
 It has all the means do to so, since many people around the world are interested in what Milan has to offer.
 The city is famous for its food, art, architecture, and of course for fashion and nightlife as well.

 Visitors: 6.30 million

-Vienna is by far one of the most influential cities in Europe over the continent’s history.
-Many important people lived in Vienna – artists, politicians, scientists, various controversial figures.
+Vienna is by far one of the most influential cities in Europe throughout the continent’s history.
+Many notable and influential people lived in Vienna – artists, politicians, scientists, and various controversial figures.

 Visitors: 5.93 million